This post was most recently updated on January 12th, 2021

 If you are a frugal fanatic like I am, you will be looking for cheap ways to feed chickens.
-Not cheap chicken feed like really not good for them.
-No, here we are looking for healthy, nutritious ways to reduce your chicken feed costs.
+Not cheap and nasty chicken feed.
+No, here we are looking for healthy, nutritious ways for saving money feeding chickens.

 Here are my top 15 ways to save money feeding chickens

 Fermented chicken feed is more nutritious than standard feed, and the birds actually need less of it.
 Fermenting your chicken feed will not only save you a ton of money, but your birds will be better off eating it too.

 Find out how I ferment our chicken food here.

 By fermenting our chicken feed we have reduced our chicken mash bill by 30-50%.

 We have found that of the 2 most common local farm stores, one is $3 a sack cheaper than the other.
 Then we found a local farmer that sells if for $3 cheaper again!

 Safe to say we deal with the inconvenience of having to meet the farmer at his drop off points on a Monday morning to save our $6!